 You may also want to read: An Ultimate Guide to Personality Assessment

-While many organizations use different methods to conduct the personality assessment, The Mercer-Mettl way evaluates human personality in 4 aspects including positive traits, dark personality traits, cognitive ability, and preferences, motivation, and values.
-Here’s a detailed explanation of how they do it –
+While many organizations use different methods to conduct the personality assessment, Mercer| Mettl’s personality tests for hiring evaluate human personality in 4 aspects, including positive traits, dark personality traits, cognitive ability, and preferences, motivation, and values.

-Originally published September 13 2019, Updated December 17 2020
+Originally published September 13 2019, Updated March 19 2021

 Personality assessments are a method of identifying candidates whose characteristics match the role and organization’s requirements.
 Personality assessments help HRs make effective people decisions by placing people in positions suited to their disposition.